Tetreault-Pain-Imaging-Lab/ChronicPainfMRI/preprocessing/README.md

 ```

 ## Freesurfer recon-all
 It is possible to run recon-all using cbrain, or you can use the scripts `submit_reconall_array.sh` that runs recon-all on every subject-sesion pair in parallel on a compute canada cluster.
 If using cbrain, make sure you respect the mentionned output structure.
+To use recon-all on compute canada, we used a combination of 2 scripts; `run_reconall_array.sh` runs reconall on one subject-session pair and `submit_reconall_array.sh` submits an array job that runs `run_reconall_array.sh` for every subject-session pair so that thewhole dataset can be processed in parallel.
+You might need to personalize both scripts to run with new data.
+Most of the changes will be in the first lines of `submit_reconall_array.sh` where paths are set.

 <details><summary><b>Resources</b></summary>